Introduction

 What To Change

-Analytics also gives you insight into what to change, what’s not working, what experiment you should try, for example, content on your homepage; Is it just too busy?
-Do you have your blog there?
-Should you not have your blog there?
-What’s the main message of SEO?
+Analytics provides valuable insights into what to change, what’s not working, and what experiments you should try.
+For example, consider the content on your homepage: is it too busy?
+Do you have your blog there, and should it be?
+What’s the main message of your SEO strategy?

-What does your menu look like?
-Do you have the key items?
-Do you have the right information, and architecture in the right hierarchy order?
-Do you go deep with three levels on your menu or just one or two items on your main menu?
+Evaluate your menu structure.
+Do you have key items and the right information in the correct hierarchy order?
+Consider whether you go deep with three levels on your menu or stick to just one or two items on the main menu.

 Important Site Metrics

-Let’s dig into some of the more popular metrics that people are watching week to week, month to month for their online courses or their teacher websites.
+Let’s dig into some of the more popular metrics that people watch week to week, month to month for their online courses or their teacher websites.

 Impressions

 How many people saw your website in their search results?
-They searched for something and they saw your website was there on the list.
-Maybe page one, page two, or three.
-It was there and they scrolled through it.
+They searched for something and saw your website listed, perhaps on page one, two, or three.
 For whatever reason, they didn’t click on it.

-Maybe they didn’t like the title or it wasn’t for them, but how many impressions are you getting?
+Maybe they didn’t like the title, or it wasn’t relevant to them.
+However, understanding how many impressions you’re getting is important.

 Unique Visitors

-How many people actually clicked or typed your website and went directly to your website?
-How many actual unique people, not the same person that went in and out and in and out, but unique visitors across the world that saw something or heard about it and clicked on it and went to a page on your website?
+How many people clicked on or typed your website URL and went directly to your site?
+How many unique visitors, not the same person repeatedly going in and out, but distinct individuals from around the world, saw something or heard about your site and clicked on it, landing on a page on your website?

 Traffic Sources

-Where did they find you? did they know about your company and they typed it into the browser and clicked enter, or did they search for something, some of your keywords that you offer with your teacher website, and they ultimately found you on search results?
+Where did they find you?
+Did they know about your company and type it into their browser, or did they search for some of the keywords associated with your website and find you in the search results?

 Was it a referral?
-For example, maybe they were on social media, on Twitter and they saw something about your site or a blog very specific to your niche, and they saw something that you said there and they liked what you said.
+For example, perhaps they were on social media, like Twitter, and saw something about your site, or they were reading a blog specific to your niche and liked what you said.

-Those are referral links that another website had a link to your website and people clicked over there and they landed on your website.
+These are referral links, where another website had a link to yours, and people clicked over and landed on your site.

 Finally, another traffic source is a paid source.
 This is like advertising, so you paid for it, clicked on the ad and they went directly to a specific page on your website.
 Could be your homepage, but a landing page is recommended specifically for whatever it is that ad was selling.